joewdavies/awesome-frontend-gis/README.md

 - [Old Maps Online](https://www.oldmapsonline.org/) - Browse historical places and search for old maps with timeline.
 - [chronotrains](https://www.chronotrains.com) - Where can you go by train in 8h?
 - [Castlemap](https://thecastlemap.com/) - The world's 2,400 great castles on one night map, built from Wikidata.
+- [Europe Beach Map](https://europebeachmap.com/) - Every notable European beach on one map, with sea temperature, sand and best season for each.

 ## 🌐 Web apps
 Plug-and-play geospatial web apps: